 Rivals Rankings Week: Who should be No. 1 in the 2023 Rivals250?

-The preseason update to the 2023 Rivals250 comes out this week and current No. 1 prospect Arch Manning has more than a few competitors for the top spot in the rankings.
-The Rivals national analysts - Clint Cosgrove, Adam Friedman, Adam Gorney, Nick Harris and Ryan Wright - make their case for who they think should be the No. 1 prospect in the refreshed 2023 Rivals250.
+Arch Manning has held down the top spot in the Rivals250 for the majority of this rankings cycle but there are plenty of challengers.
+The national recruiting analysts - Clint Cosgrove, Adam Friedman, Adam Gorney, Nick Harris and Ryan Wright - give their takes on who they think should be No. 1 in the new Rivals250.